-On the business side, gift card scams can negatively affect your operation in a couple of ways.
-For instance, if a scammer hacks into someone’s credit card account and purchases several gift cards to your store, the victim may be able to successfully file a chargeback.
+On the business side, gift card scams can negatively affect your operations in a couple of ways.
+For instance, if a scammer hacks into someone's credit card account and purchases several gift cards to your store, the victim may be able to successfully file a chargeback.
 This leaves you on the hook for those losses.
 Additionally, this type of activity could ding the reputation of your business, fair or not, if someone experiences fraud through you.

 5. Fake orders

 This type of scam has several varieties.
 Scammers can replicate legitimate-looking order emails or text messages that ask recipients to click on a compromised link or ask them to verify payment information.
 This is an example of a phishing scam, which is used to gather private information from the target.

 In another fake order scam, your business might receive an official-looking invoice that's actually fraudulent.
 It could be for office supplies that you never actually ordered or received.
 Because it appears legitimate, however, it's possible that your finance team would mistakenly pay it.